fhellwig/denormalize/README.md

 `setProperty(data, name, value)`

 - Sets the property value in the data specified by the name.
 Intermediate objects and arrays are created as needed.
 Please note that, using the array syntax, it is possible to create "holes" in arrays (i.e., unassigned elements).
+These holes can be removed by the `normalizeArrayProperties` function and are removed by default with the `normalizeProperties` function.

-- This function modifies the specified data and returns it.
-If the `data` parameter is `null`, then the first element of the `name` is examined and the appropriate object is created, modified, and returned.
-If the first element of the name is a number, then an array is created, modified, and returned.
-Otherwise, an object is created, modified, and returned.
+- This function modifies the specified `data` parameter, which *must* be an object.

 `createPropertyName(...args)`